johnbarney/Securitas/README.md

 This Lambda makes some assumptions about your setup.

 * You are using IAM Users
-* Your IAM UserNames are valid email addresses.
+* Your IAM Usernames are valid email addresses.
 (Others will be ignored completely)
 * You want to go with the standard best practice of 90 day expiration on API key pairs
 * You strongly want users to have MFA devices
 * You have set up a distribution group for your AWS Administrators
-* You have a verified the AWS Administrators distribution group with SES
+* You have a verified the AWS Administrators distribution group within AWS SES

 ### How to Install:

-To install without cloning you can install from this repo.
+To install without cloning, you can install from this repo.

 ```bash
 npm install -g serverless